macraesdirtysocks/de_zoomcamp/week_2/week_2_readme.md

 I decided to clone my own repo and do as much of my own work as possible instead of basically copying the instructors and just changing a couple variables.
 This lead to a many problems but solving them is where you learn wtf is going going on.

+If you're wondering what I have going on in the week 2 dags with the schema updating please see my week 3 notes.

 - [1.
 Introduction](#1-introduction)
   - [1.1.
 Setup google credentials](#11-setup-google-credentials)
   - [1.2.
 Airflow Setup](#12-airflow-setup)